-After learning which devices (mediastores) are attached to the system and exploring their media contents, applications can invoke mm-sync to upload metadata from tracks and playlists stored on those mediastores into QDB databases.
+After learning through PPS about which devices (mediastores) are attached to the system and then exploring their contents, applications can invoke mm-sync to upload metadata from those mediastores into QDB databases.
 Metadata includes creation and playback information such as the album name, artist name, track title, and track duration.
-The command to start a synchronization must contain the mediastore path of the files to synchronize (e.g, /tunes/queen/) as well as the device entry for the QDB database (e.g, $/{\tt dev/qdb/cd0_db}$) that will store the metadata.
+The command to start a synchronization must contain the mediastore path of the files to synchronize (e.g, /tunes/queen/) as well as the device entry for the QDB database (e.g, /dev/qdb/cd0_db) that will store the metadata.